Devsh-Graphics-Programming/JS-WASM-interop-benchmark/README.md

 | JS populates HEAPF32, C++ | 1570            | 1690                |
 | JS populates HEAPF32, C# | 1660             | 1170                |

+## Building and Running (TODO)

+The following VS2022 components need to be installed:
+- TODO
+- TODO

 ### Methodology

 We created a 4MB array of floats and passed them to a C++ or C# function which multiplied all elements by a `(i+3)`.